+Now, do you think of yourself as an empathetic person?
 Have you ever thought about what empathy might mean for you professionally?
 For your organization?

-So, if we all need to be more empathetic to foster a more harmonious and productive work-life, what actions need to be taken?
+Empathy is the antidote to disengagement at work.
+So, if we all need to be more empathetic to foster a more harmonious and productive work-life, what actions can we take?

-Showing you acknowledge the other person can be as simple as giving nonverbal body cues like nodding.
+Showing you acknowledge the other person can be as simple as giving nonverbal body cues like nodding

 Repeat back what people are saying to you.
 You can also try saying things like, “I hear you” or “I understand what you’re saying” to communicate that you have compassion for the other person.

-4. ASK QUESTIONS TO CLARIFY.
+ASK QUESTIONS TO CLARIFY.

 Asking questions (without interrupting) to clarify what they’re communicating shows you are invested in the conversation.
 You can also offer to help with whatever the other person is experiencing.